-- website visits could triple by moving up from second to first position;
+- website visits could triple by moving up from second to the first position;

 - the first link on Page 2 (position #11), is actually a more valuable position in terms of CTR than Number 10, the last spot on the first SERP page;

-- position 14 appears to be the least effective spot, on average, in the list!
+- position 14 appears to be the least effective spot, on average, on the list!

 - Head terms (keywords with more than 1,000 monthly searches) in the number one position have 32% CTR – and 4.6% overall CTR on Page 1